Reserved political positions: Armenia

-Since the 2015 Armenian constitutional referendum, electoral law requires that four seats for ethnic minorities (one Russians, Yezidis, Assyrians and Kurds each) are allocated in the National Assembly.
+Since the 2015 Armenian constitutional referendum, electoral law requires that four seats for ethnic minorities (one for Russians, Yezidis, Assyrians and Kurds each) are allocated in the National Assembly.

 Belgium

 The Parliament of the Brussels-Capital Region in Belgium includes 17 reserved seats for the Flemish minority and the government needs the support from the majority of the Flemish minority, on a total of 89, but there are no separate electorates.

 Similarly, the Belgian seats of the European Parliament are mainly distributed among two constituencies: a Walloon/Francophone and Flemish/Dutchophone one.
 The German minority gets one seat reserved.

 Croatia

 Croatia reserves eight seats from the minorities and three for citizens living abroad in its parliament.
 There are three seats for Serbs, one for Italians, and a few more for other ethnic groups, where a single representative represents more than one group (there is only one representative for both Czechs and Slovaks).